-For many families, Thanksgiving is an opportunity for conversation.
-Beyond arguing about politics (not that you do that, of course!), getting together around the dinner table can be a perfect time to talk about your family’s health history.
+For many families, the holiday season is an opportunity for conversation.
+Getting together around the dinner table can be a perfect time to talk about your family’s health history.
 In fact, the surgeon general declares Thanksgiving to be National Family History Day for this very reason.

 Family history is one of the main ways of knowing your health risks.